ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 NOTE: The github CI process for this repo uses a Docker image for esp-idf that's provided by Espressif and appears to contain a late version of V4.4.1 that does work but requires some preprocessor fiddling to get full function.

-## Provisioning
-At this time the ESP32C3 FPGA firmware does not automatically handle WiFi provisioning so the SSID and password of the local WiFi router must be provided at compile time.
-To do this you must follow these steps:

-1) copy the file `main/credentials_template.h` to `main/credentials.h`
-2) edit the `main/credentials.h` file to reflect the proper SSID and password for your network

 ## Building
 ### First build